hippyaki/BoltIoT-Workshop-Scripts/README.md

 </p>

 <br>
-For detailed understanding, visit the link for the Presentation file - https://drive.google.com/file/d/1bGWIDk2DgMOZ8ABZ5a4Y3y5o4tERuJxb/view?usp=sharing
+For detailed understanding, check the file <code>Custom Dashboard for Bolt-IoT.pdf</code>
 <br><br>

 The repository will be updated time-to-time with new content and instructions.
 Make sure to be an active participant of the Github Community.